Before application

 No, exchange students are officially exempt from tuition fees due to the partner agreements with their home university.
 However, they are required to pay a small semester fee every student has to pay and which covers student services and enables cheaper food and rents for students.

-Exchange students can apply for student housing through the Studierendenwerk Stuttgart once the International office in Stuttgart informs you about the procedure via e-mail.
+Exchange students can apply for student housing through the Studierendenwerk Stuttgart once the International Office in Stuttgart informs you about the procedure via e-mail.

 The International Office helps coordinate dormitory placements, but allocation is managed by the Studierendenwerk, meaning students cannot choose a specific location or room.
 However, we guarantee a room for all official exchange students from a partner university.